MahdiMubarrat/expense_tracker_flask/README.md

 **Installation and Setup**

--Clone the repository:
+1. Clone the repository:

 git clone https://github.com/MahdiMubarrat/expense_tracker_flask

 cd EXPENSE_TRACKER_FLASK

--Create a virtual environment and activate it:
+2. Create a virtual environment and activate it:

 python -m venv venv

 source venv/bin/activate  # On Windows use `venv\Scripts\activate`

--Install the required packages:
+3. Install the required packages:

+Make sure you have the following dependencies installed.
+If you haven't created a requirements.txt file, you can do so by running:

+pip install flask flask_sqlalchemy werkzeug requests

+pip freeze > requirements.txt

+4. Install the dependencies:

 pip install -r requirements.txt

--Initialize the database:
+5. Set the environment to development and initialize the database:

+For Unix-based systems:

+export FLASK_ENV=development

 python init_db.py

+For Windows:

+set FLASK_ENV=development

+python init_db.py

--Run the application:
+6. Run the application:

+For Unix-based systems:

+export FLASK_ENV=development

 flask run

--Run the tests:

-python -m unittest test_app.py
+For Windows:

+set FLASK_ENV=development

+flask run

 **Usage**